Inhibrx (NASDAQ:INBX) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of Inhibrx (NASDAQ:INBX) from a hold rating to a buy rating in a report published on Friday, Zacks.com reports.
-Zacks Investment Research currently has $43.00 target price on the stock.
+Zacks Investment Research upgraded shares of Inhibrx (NASDAQ:INBX) from a hold rating to a buy rating in a research note published on Thursday morning, Zacks.com reports.
+They currently have $45.00 target price on the stock.

 According to Zacks, “Inhibrx Inc. is a clinical-stage biotechnology company.
 The company’s pipeline is focused on oncology and orphan diseases.
 Inhibrx Inc. is based in SAN DIEGO. “

-Other equities analysts also recently issued reports about the company.
-JMP Securities raised their price objective on Inhibrx from $46.00 to $53.00 and gave the stock an outperform rating in a report on Tuesday, November 2nd.
-Credit Suisse Group raised their target price on Inhibrx from $44.00 to $53.00 and gave the company an outperform rating in a report on Wednesday, November 10th.
+A number of other research firms also recently issued reports on INBX.
+JMP Securities lifted their price objective on Inhibrx from $46.00 to $53.00 and gave the stock an outperform rating in a research note on Tuesday, November 2nd.
+Credit Suisse Group boosted their target price on Inhibrx from $44.00 to $53.00 and gave the company an outperform rating in a research report on Wednesday, November 10th.

-Inhibrx (NASDAQ:INBX) last released its quarterly earnings data on Tuesday, November 9th.
-The company reported ($0.54) EPS for the quarter, topping analysts’ consensus estimates of ($0.60) by $0.06.
-The company had revenue of $2.53 million for the quarter, compared to the consensus estimate of $1.00 million.
+Inhibrx (NASDAQ:INBX) last posted its quarterly earnings results on Tuesday, November 9th.
+The company reported ($0.54) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.60) by $0.06.
 Inhibrx had a negative return on equity of 150.02% and a negative net margin of 1,093.94%.
-As a group, research analysts forecast that Inhibrx will post -2.07 earnings per share for the current fiscal year.
+The company had revenue of $2.53 million for the quarter, compared to analysts’ expectations of $1.00 million.
+On average, equities research analysts expect that Inhibrx will post -2.07 earnings per share for the current fiscal year.

-Hedge funds have recently bought and sold shares of the business.
-Perceptive Advisors LLC grew its position in shares of Inhibrx by 23.6% in the 3rd quarter.
-Perceptive Advisors LLC now owns 1,121,490 shares of the company’s stock worth $37,357,000 after acquiring an additional 214,400 shares in the last quarter.
-Bank of New York Mellon Corp boosted its position in Inhibrx by 43.1% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 86,095 shares of the company’s stock valued at $2,868,000 after purchasing an additional 25,935 shares during the period.
-Royal Bank of Canada boosted its position in Inhibrx by 29.8% during the 3rd quarter.
-Royal Bank of Canada now owns 3,007 shares of the company’s stock valued at $100,000 after purchasing an additional 691 shares during the period.
-Sphera Funds Management LTD. boosted its position in Inhibrx by 64.0% during the 3rd quarter.
-Sphera Funds Management LTD. now owns 310,077 shares of the company’s stock valued at $10,329,000 after purchasing an additional 120,994 shares during the period.
-Finally, Invesco Ltd. boosted its position in Inhibrx by 604.1% during the 3rd quarter.
-Invesco Ltd. now owns 59,858 shares of the company’s stock valued at $1,994,000 after purchasing an additional 51,357 shares during the period.
-Institutional investors own 51.66% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Morgan Stanley lifted its stake in shares of Inhibrx by 471.2% during the 1st quarter.
+Morgan Stanley now owns 35,228 shares of the company’s stock worth $707,000 after purchasing an additional 29,061 shares during the last quarter.
+Alliancebernstein L.P. purchased a new stake in Inhibrx in the second quarter valued at about $660,000.
+Advisor Group Holdings Inc. raised its stake in Inhibrx by 188.4% in the second quarter.
+Advisor Group Holdings Inc. now owns 10,670 shares of the company’s stock valued at $294,000 after buying an additional 6,970 shares during the last quarter.
+New York State Common Retirement Fund raised its stake in Inhibrx by 228.3% in the second quarter.
+New York State Common Retirement Fund now owns 23,963 shares of the company’s stock valued at $659,000 after buying an additional 16,663 shares during the last quarter.
+Finally, Russell Investments Group Ltd. purchased a new stake in Inhibrx in the second quarter valued at about $3,176,000.
+Institutional investors and hedge funds own 51.66% of the company’s stock.

 Inhibrx Company Profile